 Applying for a Tax Credit Scholarship

-Proof of Residence (one of the following):
+Proof of Illinois Residence (one of the following for the household):

-- Illinois Driver's License with current address
+- Illinois driver’s license with current address

-- Illinois State ID with current address
+- Illinois identification card (issued by the Secretary of State) with current address

 - Utility bill with name and current address